Recent Posts

 No visit to Watsons Bay is complete without trying fish and chips—Doyle’s is a legendary spot.

-Dine in at Doyle’s Restaurant – A bit pricey but worth it for a treat.
+Dine in at Doyle’s Restaurant – It’s a bit pricey but worth a treat.

 Budget-friendly option: Grab takeaway from Doyle’s Takeaway and eat by the beach.